Battle of Philippi: Popular culture

-The battle figures in Shakespeare's Julius Caesar (background of the story in Acts 4 and 5), in which the two battles are merged into a single day's events.
-After Cassius' death Brutus says "Tis three o'clock, and, Romans, yet ere night / We shall try fortune in a second fight."
-Otherwise the information is mostly accurate.
+The battle is depicted in Acts IV and V of Shakespeare's Julius Caesar, in which the two battles are merged into a single day's events.

 A fictionalised account of the battle is depicted in the sixth episode of the second season of the HBO television series Rome.
-There is but a single battle and both Cassius and Brutus fall in battle instead of being suicides, though Brutus's death is a lone, suicidal attack on the triumvirate's' advancing forces.
+There is but a single battle and both Cassius and Brutus fall in battle instead of being suicides, though Brutus's death is a lone, suicidal attack on the triumvirate's advancing forces, which stab him multiple times, in a similar vein to how he and other senators stabbed Julius Caesar.